 This bond is protection against damages incurred while the guest is staying in the property but is becoming increasingly uncommon, as businesses tend to retain customers’ credit or debit card details in case of damage.
 If you wish to either charge a bond or to retain customers’ card details so that you can charge for any damages, you must notify customers of this prior to the booking being agreed (while this can be done verbally, it is far better to do it in writing in case there is any dispute).

 It is important to note that you are only able to retain money from the bond or charge a customers’ card if the damage has resulted from a deliberate act (e.g. kicking in walls) or negligence (actions whereby it was reasonably foreseeable that damage would occur).
 You are not able to charge for damage that results from general 'wear and tear', e.g. marks on floors, an electrical item failing or a cup breaking during washing-up.

 To protect against disputes, it is good practice to show a customer around a property so that any pre-existing damage can be recognised and agreed (as car hire companies do) and to get photographic evidence of any damage, so this can be used to support your actions if the customer or their credit card company queries the charge.
 Also, three quotes should be gained on any repairs to show that the amount being charged is justified.

 The law also only applies to purchases made by personal consumers and not to purchases made by businesses.
-So, if your customer is a business (e.g. a company booking rooms for an away day or someone travelling on business) then you are allowed to charge a card processing fee, provided that it is no more than the cost to you of processing the transaction.
+So, if your customer is a business (e.g. a company booking rooms for an away day or to use an attraction for an event) then you are allowed to charge a card processing fee, provided that it is no more than the cost to you of processing the transaction.

-However, in this situation it is important to note that a business traveller must be using a business card for you to charge a fee.
-You cannot charge a card processing fee if the business traveler is using their personal card, regardless of whether they will reclaim the accommodation as a business expense later.
+However, in this situation it is important to note that a customer must be using a business card for you to charge a fee.
+You cannot charge a card processing fee if the customer is using their personal card, regardless of whether they will reclaim the cost as a business expense later.